tdjsnelling/pseudolocalize/README.md

 ```

 This will create a new JSON file called `localized-strings.json` containing exactly the same JSON data as the initial file, but with all strings pseudolocalized.

+## Tests

+The tests can be run with `npm test`

+## Contributing

+Please feel to open a PR if you have any improvements or find any bugs!